 - Fill each cup with a flameless tea candle (we found these in the Christmas isle at Target, go figure).

 - Place your electric menorah in your window.

 - On the first night of Hanukkah, light (or turn on) the Shamash (middle candle), and then the leftmost candle.
 NOTE: When lighting a real menorah, you light the rightmost candle, but because your electric menorah will be viewed from the outside, you will have to reverse this so the rightmost is from the viewpoint of passersby.
 Therefore, you will be lighting the leftmost candle.

 - Continue this each night, adding one more candle each time, lighting the Shamash, then the last candle added (the newest one) first.

-We tested out our new electric menorah and are positive that it will help make our window display more festive and fun.
-We had a great time making it (and so did his grandmother who was in town and willing to get paint on her hands), it's homemade, and it's recycled art (which we love).
+We tested out our new electric menorah and are positive it will help make our window display more festive and fun.
+We had a great time making it, it’s homemade, and it’s recycled art (which we love).
 Plus, it has turned out to be more special than any electric menorah we could have purchased in the store.